In this section

 Source: (Fierson, 2018).

 The ophthalmologist will advise the ANUM the time to commence the eye drop administration.
 The ANUM will inform the bedside nurse and medical team of the commencement time.
+The drops will be ordered in the MAR.

 Please remember to